Pericarditis

 • "Water pills" (diuretics) to remove excess fluid

-• Other anti-inflammatory agents
+• Other anti-inflammatory medicines

 If the buildup of fluid makes the heart function poorly, treatment may include: